 Proposals are evaluated on the sole criterion of scientific excellence by the selection committee (se below).

 The assessment and selection process are divided into two steps.

-Step 1: The foundation's research committee on technical and natural sciences supplemented with additional members from computer science and humanities/social sciences evaluates the applications based on the Terms of Reference (download below).
+Step 1: The foundation's Working group for technical and natural sciences supplemented with additional members from computer science and humanities/social sciences evaluates the applications based on the Terms of Reference (download below).
 The committee recommends to the board which applications should continue to step 2 and which applications should be rejected.

 Step 2: Proposals for full projects are also subjected to external peer review and the applicants are invited for an interview with the selection comitee.
 After the interview the committee will recommend a number of full projects and initiation projects to be granted by the board of VILLUM FONDEN.